kicaj29/aws/readme-core-services.md

 * provides remediation steps for infrastructure not meeting criteria
 ## AWS Systems Manager
 >"Provides a unified user interface so you can view operational data from multiple AWS services and allows you to automate operations tasks across your AWS resources"
+* allows to access and manage all AWS Services
 * provides operational data and automation across infrastructure
 * provides multiple tools that make it easier to manage your AWS infrastructure
 * enables automation tasks for common maintenance actions